raphlmiranda/Awesome-RPG/README.md

 - Star Wars
 - <strong> Play for discovery more spoilers :satisfied: </strong>

 ## Reasons

 - Learn POO with Python
-- Learn How to Document Code in Python
+- Learn how to document code in Python
-- Learn Best Practices with Python
+- Learn best practices with Python
 - Refactor the code over the years, improving the algorithm and adding new features
 - Learn to apply TDD in Python
 - Learn to apply automated testing in Python
-- Increase Productivity with Python
+- Increase productivity with Python
-- Learn How To maintain a Complex System with Python
+- Learn how to maintain a legacy system with Python
 - Play in my spare time :video_game:

 ## References